dgray001/gray_online/PLANS.md

+v0.1: basic lobby functionality
+ - using apis for join/leave/etc instead of socket, so is a security hole
+ - rename rooms
+ - see players in room
+ - host can kick players in room
+ - host can reassign host

 v0.2: launch game
  - backend connects to mysql
  - can launch games (new connections => get routed into game hub)